 Once Viveza 2 has started you can begin to add some control points, which will help you to create a mask of the areas you want to enhance.

-To add more control points hold down the Option key (Mac) / Alt key (Win) and click and drag on any existing control point.
-This copies the settings from the existing control point to the next control points.
+To add more points hold down the Option key (Mac) / Alt key (Win) and click and drag on any existing control point.
+This copies the settings from the existing point to the next point.

 Everything in white is selected and will be affected, while every area shown with black color is not affected by the changes we are going to make.
 Everything that is gray will be partly selected, like the sky just around the seagull.